juand-r/EMNLP-2019/README.md

 # [NLG Tasks](#contents)

+## Miscellaneous Tasks:

+There are also papers on code generation, particularly SQL generation, that should go here.

 :heavy_minus_sign: [Text2Math: End-to-end Parsing Text into Math Expressions](https://www.aclweb.org/anthology/D19-1536.pdf)
 > Presents an end-to-end system to translate text (arithmetic word problems) into tree-structured math expressions.
 >
 > See also: [Deep Learning for Symbolic Mathematics](https://arxiv.org/abs/1912.01412), and associated blog post [Using neural networks to solve advanced mathematics equations](https://ai.facebook.com/blog/using-neural-networks-to-solve-advanced-mathematics-equations/)

 ## [Summarization and Simplification](#contents)